Big and beautiful, there’s so much to do in the 49th state. Here are just a few of the best things to do in Alaska.

 Island Hop Through Southeast Alaska

-Just because large-ship cruises are likely canceled for the entirety of the 2021 season doesn’t mean you can’t explore the communities of Alaska’s Southeast region.
-Smaller vessels are still scheduled to set sail this summer and the Alaska State Ferry allows travelers to DIY their own trip (which is fabulous for those who want to spend more than a few hours in port).
-Alternatively, Alaska Airlines operates flights from some of the larger cities like Ketchikan, Juneau, and Sitka.
+Each summer, more than 2 million people visit the various island communities in southeast Alaska by ship.
+The vast majority do so on a small expedition sailing or a large-scale cruise ship, but that’s not the only way to do it.
+The Alaska State Ferry allows travelers to DIY their own trip (which is fabulous for those who want to spend more than a few hours in port).
+Alternatively, if you’re not much for open water, Alaska Airlines operates flights from some of the larger cities like Ketchikan, Juneau, and Sitka.
 Any way you go about it, you’ll be sure to see dramatic mountains that seem to pierce the sky, whales feeding in groups, funky communities, and showstopping wilderness.

 Land a Trophy Fish

 When people call “Fish on!” in Alaska, it’s a good idea to give them some room–fish are big up here.
 From 40-pound king salmon to “barn door” sized halibut, there are plenty of opportunities to fill your freezer.
-River beds can get pretty congested in the summer, but if you’re looking for a more intimate experience, opt for a fishing charter.
-They’re particularly good for newbies, as professional guides take guests to spots that virtually guarantee bites, walk them through the entire process, and take care of filleting the catch afterward.
+River beds can get pretty congested in the summer but opt for a fishing charter if you’re looking for a more intimate experience.
+They’re perfect for newbies, as professional guides take guests to spots that virtually guarantee bites, walk them through the entire process, and take care of filleting the catch afterward.

 Observe Brown Bears in Their Natural Habitat

-Katmai National Park and Preserve has the highest concentration of bears in the world.
-In the summer months, you’ll see them in the river, scooping upstream charging salmon from the water with their claws, or snatching them out of mid-air with their teeth as the fish try to leap over a small but turbulent waterfall.
-It’s a little-visited park and fairly expensive to get to (it’s only accessible by floatplane), but it’s pristine and worth every penny.
+Katmai National Park and Preserve have the highest concentration of bears in the world.
+In the summer months, you’ll see them in the river, scooping salmon from the water with their claws, or snatching them out of mid-air with their teeth as the fish try to leap over a small but turbulent waterfall.
+Another option is Lake Clark National Park and Preserve.
+Like Katmai, massive brown bears line the waterways in the hunt for fresh salmon.
+Both are little-visited parks and fairly expensive to get to (it’s only accessible by floatplane), but they’re pristine and worth every penny.
+If you can swing it, it’s worth visiting both—the experiences are wildly different.

 Watch the Sunset After Midnight

-Robert Service, a famed poet often called “the Bard of the Yukon” once wrote that, “There are strange things done under the Midnight Sun.”
+Robert Service, a famed poet called “the Bard of the Yukon,” once wrote, “There are strange things done under the Midnight Sun.”
 That line was written during the Gold Rush days, but it’s still appropriate now.
-Summers in Alaska have a manic quality to them–they’re so short that locals try to cram as much into every day as possible, be that bagging a late-night summit or gathering with friends on an outdoor patio to watch the sunset over drinks.
+Summers in Alaska have a manic quality–they’re so short that locals try to cram as much into every day as possible, be it bagging a late-night summit or gathering with friends on an outdoor patio to watch the sunset over drinks.
 The farther north you go, the longer the summer days are.
 Utqiagvik, Alaska (formerly known as Barrow), the northmost settlement in the U.S., sees over 80 days in a row without a single sunset.

 Learn About Alaska’s Gold Rush Past